Select the grade your student is in to view ways to support them.

 Learn How to Pay for College

-Reach Higher Montana provides information for parents and students.
+Reach Higher Montana provides information for parent/guardians and students.
 It provides guidance on how to pay for college.
-With a little knowledge parents can encourage their children to take steps to reduce the need to borrow such as getting good grades, taking dual enrollment classes, and applying for scholarships.
+With a little knowledge parent/guardians can encourage their children to take steps to reduce the need to borrow such as getting good grades, taking dual enrollment classes, and applying for scholarships.
 Best of all, Reach Higher answers questions you may have like how long will college take, and how much will it cost.
-Starting in the fall of 2020 Reach Higher Montana’s website will host a central application for Montana’s post-secondary schools.
+Starting in the fall of 2020 the Montana University System will host a central application for Montana’s post-secondary schools at applymontana.org.

 If you can save money, use google to research “matched savings accounts in Montana.”
 These savings accounts, through credit unions, are designed to help low- or moderate-income families.
 If you save $500 within a set amount of time, it will be matched by free money, up to three times as much as you save.
 Additionally, 529 plans are for longer-term, may be tax-deferred and can be withdrawn for qualifying educational costs without being taxed.
 Financial advisors can provide personalized advice.